replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/05-validating-before-an-install/assignment.md

 Username: `[[ Instruqt-Var key="USERNAME" hostname="shell" ]]`<br/>
 Password: `[[ Instruqt-Var key="PASSWORD" hostname="shell" ]]`

-You will land on the "Channels" page for your app, which will show the release channels we discussed in the previous step.
-Notice that each of the default channels shows the current version `16.8.0`, while the channel LTS, which we have not released to, reflects that.
+You'll land on the "Channels" page for your app, which will show the release channels we discussed in the previous step.
+Notice that each of the default channels shows the current version `16.8.0`, while the channel LTS, which we haven't released to, reflects that.

 ![Vendor Portal Release Channels](../assets/vendor-portal-landing.png)